Skip to main content

 During the Spring Semester each year, the entire MIC Student Body vote in the MISU Elections to determine which students will become members of the MISU Advocacy Officer Team and represent them during the next academic year.

-Upcoming MISU Elections
+MISU Elections 2026

-The MISU Elections to determine the MISU Advocacy Officer Team for Academic Year 2026/27 will take place on Thursday, 19 March 2026 from 8:00am to 6:00pm.
+The MISU Elections to determine the MISU Advocacy Officer Team for Academic Year 2026/2027 took place on Thursday, 19 March 2026 from 8:00am to 6:00pm.

 Elections Vs a Referendum